onemadgeek/telegram-message-translate-bot/README.md

 3. Choose your display mode with `/setmode [mode]` (e.g., `/setmode overlay`)
 4. Check your current settings with `/getsettings`
 5. The bot will automatically translate messages in the group chat according to your settings and display them with English phonetic transliterations

+## Troubleshooting

+If translations aren't working in your group:

+1. **Verify Bot Admin Status**: The bot must be an admin in your group to see all messages
+2. **Check Privacy Mode**: Make sure you've disabled privacy mode with BotFather
+3. **User Settings**: Ensure at least one user (not the message sender) has:
+   - Set a language using `/setlanguage`
+   - Set mode to `overlay` using `/setmode overlay`
+4. **Send Test Messages**: Have someone else (not you) send messages while you have translation mode on

 ## Supported Languages